-A clean claim is defined as a claim which, when it is originally submitted, contains all necessary information, attachments, and supplemental information or documentation needed to determine payer liability, and make timely payment.
+A clean claim is defined as a claim that contains all necessary information, attachments, and supplemental information or documentation needed to determine payer liability.
+It is one that can be processed without obtaining additional information from the provider of the service or from a third party.
+It does not include a claim from a provider who is under investigation for fraud or abuse, or a claim under review for medical necessity.

 Total charges on a clean claim match all services billed on that page/form.